ibm-cloud-docs/power-iaas/set-full-linux.md

       -s = the URL of the SLES Repository Mirroring Tool (RMT) server that you are using for registration

       -p = "private_ip_of_powervs_vm":3128

+      If the system is already registered, you need to de-register the system before registering again by running the following two commands:
+      `SUSEConnect --de-register`

+      `SUSEConnect –cleanup`

+      If the registration fails and the following note appears in the logs:

+      `Could not register with SLES RMT servers, Please verify connection to the proxy server.
+If proxy is verified, it may be an issue with SLES RMT servers undergoing maintenance.
+If so, please try executing the command again within a few minutes`

+      Then it could be a network issue and you should attempt to register again at a later time.